 Wanna admire the highest pass in Vietnam?
 Wait no more to visit Tram Ton Pass, located on the road connecting Sapa and Lai Chau, this is also an ideal destination to experience the beautiful scenery when standing from the top of the pass and looking down.
 From there, especially on nice days, you can freely admire the "Roof of Indochina" - Mount Fansipan.
 Tram Ton Pass is also one of the best places for hiking.

 The Muong Hoa Valley is one of breathtaking scenery the largest farmland for rice growing of Sapa and you will find the Hoa Stream cleaving through the valley and running through to villages like Han Thao and Tan Van.
 You can take a tour from Sapa that will lead you through the amazing valley and there are even paintings on stones here that are said to date back some 3,000 years.
 If you walk down to the bottom of the valley then you can also enjoy some river hiking along the Hoa Stream.

 Go for a walk around Ham Rong

 What to visit in Ham Rong?
 It is home to numerous kinds of flowers and orchard gardens.
-Wandering stone paths leads tourists to wild peach forest, then orchid gardens with more than 6000 orchid plants belonging to 194 kinds.
-The scenery hidden in the fog and echo sound from bamboo flute of Mong minority boy change this place into a heaven on the earth.
-In the sunny days, from here tourists can even see the peak of Fansipan under a clear sky with white clouds floating around.
+Wandering stone paths leads tourists to the wild peach forest, then orchid gardens with more than 6000 orchid plants belonging to 194 kinds.
+The scenery is hidden in the fog and the echo sound from the bamboo flute of Mong minority boy change this place into a heaven on the earth.
+On the sunny days, from here tourists can even see the peak of Fansipan under a clear sky with white clouds floating around.

 Rent a motorbike and ride around